carlossg/presentations/2026-02_voxxed_cern/index.md

 Requires restart of pods (automatic or on next start)

-In-place VPA alpha in 1.27
+In-place Resource Resizing (Alpha in 1.27, Stable in 1.32)

 ----